nikagamkrelidze/generic-decorators/docs/source/getting_started/introduction_to_generic_decorators.rst

     Instantiating decorators for use with ASP.NET's dependency injection (DI) is a separate topic and is not covered here.
 The goal of this section is to introduce core concepts that apply universally to all generated decorators.

-Let's expand on :ref:`our example of triggering generation<triggering-generation-example>`.

-We mentioned that ``Decorator.For<TInterface, TInterceptor>`` serves multiple purposes, one of them being triggering the generation of decorators.
-Importantly, another thing it does, is that it instantiates and returns a `builder <https://refactoring.guru/design-patterns/builder/csharp/example>`_ that can be used to configure and create an instance of the decorator that it triggered to generate.

-Recalling an :ref:`example of what a generated decorator looks like <triggering-generation-example>`, we see that its constructor requires 3 objects, an instance of an interceptor, an instance of the underlying implementation and an instance of a set of strings.
+Recalling an :ref:`example of what a generated decorator looks like <generated-decorator-example>`, we see that its constructor requires 3 objects, an instance of an interceptor, an instance of the underlying implementation and an instance of a set of strings.
 The reason for needing the first two are self-evident, let's discuss the ``HashSet<string> applicableMembers``.

 In the same example, we can see how it's stored in a readonly ``_applicableMembers``.
 This field is used in lines 27-31 to determine whether the interceptor should handle the current method call, or if the decorator